on2-dev/share-api-polyfill/README.md

 ```

 But in this case, you can also pass your `Facebook App Id` to enable sharing with **messenger**.
-Also, you can pass in a list of hashtags to be used when sharing with twitter or facebook.
-Only one hashtag can be shared with facebook so the first one in the list will be shared.
+Also, you can pass in a list of hashtags to be used when sharing on Twitter or Facebook.
+Only one hashtag can be shared on Facebook, so the first one on the list will be shared.

 ```js
 navigator.share({